By Frank Whalen

 Nonetheless, the question remains: Why would any of these companies agree to compensate Silverstein when there were countless reasons for denying his insurance claims?

 Going even deeper, in a September 29, 2006 article entitled “9-11 and the Greenberg Familia,” Jerry Mazza pinpoints another major player in this scam: Maurice Greenberg.
-As a former deputy chairman of the Council on Foreign Relations and former director of the New York Federal Reserve, Greenberg also has notable CIA ties and is known as the godfather of insurance giant AIG.
+As a former deputy chairman of the Council on Foreign Relations and former director of the New York Federal Reserve, Greenberg also has notable Central Intelligence Agency ties and is known as the godfather of insurance giant AIG.

 Mazza wrote: “The three companies who originally insured the WTC were AIG, Marsh [McLennan] and ACE, all run by the Greenbergs at the time.
 They then sold stakes in the original contract to their competition, a technique called reinsuring.
 Once the towers came down, the reinsurers got caught holding the bag.
 This would inextricably tie the Greenbergs to Silverstein and the larger conspiracy of 9-11.
 If they had no foreknowledge of the events to occur, why would the Greenbergs have unloaded so many stakes in their contract?”

 Greenberg also has a decades-old connection to Henry Kissinger, the Anti-Defamation League (ADL) and members of Mossad.
 Furthermore, Greenberg became partners with Jules Kroll in 1993.
-Conveniently, Kroll & Associates was responsible for security at the WTC towers on Sept.
-11, 2001.
-Some researchers have even concluded that Greenberg’s AIG served as a successor to BCCI, the most corrupt money-laundering syndicate in history.
+Conveniently, Kroll & Associates was responsible for security at the WTC towers on September 11, 2001.
+Some researchers have even concluded that Greenberg’s AIG served as a successor to the Bank of Credit and Commerce International, the most corrupt money-laundering syndicate in history.

 Greenberg’s son Jeffrey was chairman of Marsh McLennan, one of the three companies that originally held insurance claims for Silverstein before dumping it to reinsurers, while Greenberg’s other son Evan was CEO of ACE Ltd., the third company holding insurance claims for Silverstein before peddling them elsewhere.

-Frank Whalen has been a radio talk show host for the past 17 years, and worked as a consultant for Maxim magazine.
+Frank Whalen has been a radio talk show host since 1994, and worked as a consultant for Maxim magazine.
 For more news and views from Frank, see www.frankwhalenlive.com.